The Complexity of Flat Freeze LTL: Abstract

 \section{Abstract}

 We consider the model-checking problem for \freezeLTL on one-counter automata (\ocas).
 Freeze LTL extends LTL with the freeze quantifier, which allows one to store different counter values of a run in registers so that they can be compared with one another.
 As the model-checking problem is undecidable in general, we focus on the flat fragment of \freezeLTL, in which the usage of the freeze quantifier is restricted.
 In a previous work, Lechner et al.\ showed that model checking for flat \freezeLTL on \ocas with binary encoding of counter updates is decidable and in $\tNEXPTIME$.
 In this paper, we prove that the problem is, in fact, $\NEXPTIME$-complete no matter whether counter updates are encoded in unary or binary.
 Like Lechner et al., we rely on a reduction to the reachability problem in \ocas with parameterized tests (\ocaps).
 The new aspect is that we simulate \ocaps by alternating two-way automata over words.
 This implies an exponential upper bound on the parameter values that we exploit towards an $\NP$ algorithm for reachability in \ocaps with unary updates.
 We obtain our main result as a corollary.
-As another application, relying on a reduction by Bundala and Ouaknine, we show that reachability in closed parametric timed automata with one parametric clock is in $\NEXPTIME$ (matching the known lower bound).
+As another application, relying on a reduction by Bundala and Ouaknine, one obtains an alternative proof of the known fact that reachability in closed parametric timed automata with one parametric clock is in $\NEXPTIME$.